egrguric/slippages/index.md

 <iframe frameborder="0" class="juxtapose" width="100%" height="460" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=bfb7740e-5e43-11ea-b9b8-0edaf8f81e27"></iframe>

 Laying on her back on top of the ice field, Carruthers listened to the voice of the glacier – the natural environment underneath her, above her, and around her, capturing initial experiences through the lens of her camera and notetaking.
-These experiences and their outcomes would form the basis of ‘slippages.’
+These experiences would form the basis of ‘slippages.’

 Photo 1  | Photo 2 | Photo 3

-Carruthers maintains notebooks for each of her projects.
-The notebook for ‘slippages’ functions as an essential resource for those interested in investigating the artist’s creative process.
-Assembled over two years, this notebook is comprised of hand-written texts, inspirational preliminary sketches, and special inserts.

-Notebook embed